 BitLocker uses the TPM to provide enhanced protection for your data and to ensure early boot component integrity.
-A compatible TPM is defined as a V2.0 TPM.
+A compatible TPM is defined as a V1.2 TPM (Windows 7 32-bit) or V2.0 TPM (Windows 7 64-bit, Windows 10).